meteor-gazelle/meteor-gazelle/doc/specs/staffPage.md

 ## Business Rules

 > * User classes must have an option to be presented on the staff page.
+> * Users with the class management permission must be able to toggle if a user class is displayed on the staff page.
+> * User classes with dedicated staff page descriptions must get their own sections on the staff page (i.e. forum moderators).

 ## Use Cases